azaharafernandezguizan/myPlannedTasks/index.md

 ## April 2018

-1. WTMAsturias --> **almost completed**
+1. WTMAsturias --> **completed**

 2. Start a project based on chromotherapy with Raspberri Pi with Juan Manuel Rodriguez Perez. --> **working on it**

-3. Realize another technical workshop for girls in my council --> **In progress**
+3. Realize another technical workshop for girls in my council --> **Not posible to found proper installations**

 ## May 2018

-1. Finalize STEM Trivial on React. --> **In progress**
+1. Finalize STEM Trivial on React. --> **Done**

-2. Write about the experience of STEM Trivial in React, Aurelia and Angular and share it.
+2. Write about the experience of STEM Trivial in React, Aurelia and Angular and share it. --> **Working on it, probably shared with ComunidadCode**

-3. Realize another technical workshop for girls in my council --> **In progress**
+3. Realize another technical workshop for girls in my council --> **Searching for installations...**

 ## June 2018

-1. Make a chat using Google Home Assistant.

-2. Make a bot for Afaya publications.
+1. Prepare the talk about my experience with React, Aurelia and Angular for Comunidad Code.

+2. Start planning my summer personal project.

 ## July 2018

-1. Start a new personal project.
+1. Develop my summer personal project.

 ## August 2018

-1. Start a new personal project.
+1. Develop my summer personal project.

 ## September 2018

+1. Finish my summer personal project.

+2. Document the project and share it.

 ## October 2018

 ## November 2018

+   1. Make a chat using Google Home Assistant.

 ## December 2018

+   1. Make a bot for Afaya publications.

 ## To remember  --> Before the end of 2017
 1. Pass the Scrum Manager Certification exam --> **Passed!**